 VP of Engineering at Seachange

-Having dreamed of one day sailing the world, Adam figured he had two choices, either roll-up the sleeves and dive back into a startup again, or buy a yacht and convince some friends to join him on an adventure.
-The 'if not now, when' voice on his shoulder won the day and eventually he set sail.
+Having dreamed of one day sailing the world, Adam figured he had two choices, either roll up his sleeves and dive back into a startup again or buy a yacht and convince some friends to join him on an adventure.
+The 'if not now when the voice on his shoulder won the day and eventually he set sail.

 About the Speaker

 Adam Flynn, is currently the VP of Engineering at FreightFish, where he leads a broad spectrum of engineers across multiple disciplines as they bring a dream of electric-powered, hydro-foiling car ferries to life.

 Adam has spent the majority of his professional career, working more on the software engineering side, however FreightFish has challenged him to learn more about how his skillset can transition into many different forms of engineering.
 A life-long learner, Adam is not afraid of tackling new problems and many of the interesting twists in his life so far have been around the philosophy of optimising for learning.